-The proposed amendments to Division 13 - Tattoo Establishments may be grouped into four categories.
-First, tattoo establishments are included in a new definition in City Code Section 86-9 Definitions, as a, "Personal Service Establishment" business activity.
-Second, the number of zoning categories in which tattoo establishments are permitted has been expanded to include General Commercial (CG), Limited Commercial (CL), and Historic Residential Commercial Core District -1, 2 and 3 (HRCC-1, HRCC-2, HRC-3).
+The proposed amendments to Division 13 - Tattoo Establishments may be grouped into two categories.
+First, the number of zoning categories in which tattoo establishments are permitted has been expanded to include General Commercial (CG), Limited Commercial (CL), and Historic Residential Commercial Core District -1, 2 and 3 (HRCC-1, HRCC-2, HRC-3).
 In addition, tattoo establishments have been designated as "permitted," not "conditional" uses in these districts.

-The third category of changes includes the elimination of some of the more onerous and legally problematic aspects of the regulatory process.
-However, the State Department of Health will also continue to license and regulate tattoo establishments.
+The second category of changes includes the elimination of some of the more onerous and legally problematic aspects of the regulatory process.
 This includes, but is not limited to the following: